-In this section, we consider the solution to the optimization problem (P1) in (18) to find an optimal resource allocation and user association scheme for the system EE maximization of the downlink transmission.
-Clearly, the problem is a non-convex mixed-integer nonlinear programming problem due to the existence of the interference terms in the objective function in (18a), the nonlinear rate constraints in (18b) and (18c), and the binary-constrained variables in (18f) and (18g).
-Such kind of the problem is NP-hard and computationally intractable.
-Especially, for the UDN scenario with larger numbers of densely distributed users and APs, it is extremely difficult to solve the problem directly with feasible lower computational complexity.
+In this section, we consider the solution to the optimization problem P1 to find an optimal resource allocation and user association scheme.
+Clearly, the problem is a non-convex mixed-integer nonlinear programming problem due to the existence of the interference terms in the objective function in P1, the nonlinear rate constraints in (18b) and (18c), and the binary-constrained variables in (18f) and (18g).
+Such kind of problem is NP-hard and computationally intractable.
+Especially, for the UDN scenario with larger numbers of densely distributed users and APs, it is extremely difficult to solve the problem directly with feasible lower complexity.

 To efficiently solve the problem, we need to transform it into a more tractable convex optimization problem.
-Having this in mind, we first relax the binary variables into the continuous real variables to redesign some constraints for the problem reformulation.
-Then, we leverage the sum-of-ratios decoupling strategy to achieve the transformation of the fractional structure of the relaxed objective function into an equivalent parametric subtractive one.
-Lastly, we use the exponential-logarithmic transformation policy to construct a series of convex optimization subproblems, and further apply the method of the iterative successive convex approximation (SCA) to obtain the feasible lower-complexity solutions by iteratively tightening the lower bounds of the achievable sum rate functions.
+Having this in mind, we first relax the binary variables into continuous real variables to redesign some constraints for problem reformulation.
+Then, we leverage the sum-of-ratios decoupling strategy to achieve the transformation of fractional structure of the relaxed objective function into an equivalent parametric subtractive one.
+Lastly, we use the exponential-logarithmic transformation policy to construct a series of convex optimization subproblems, and further apply the method of iterative successive convex approximation (SCA) to obtain the feasible solutions by iteratively tightening the lower bounds of the achievable sum rate functions.